-- 45.6 In addition to and separate from the above fixed holidays, each eligible full time employee covered by this Agreement on July 1 of each fiscal year, shall be entitled to five (5) paid floating holidays or a total of forty (40) hours of floating holiday time. - 45.7 Following the completion of ten years of City service, full- time regular employees shall receive one (1) additional Floating Holiday per fiscal year for a total of six (6) full-time equivalent floating holidays.
+Effective July 1, 2022 the floating holidays as referenced in this article 45.6 is being increased by sixteen (16) hours per fiscal year.
+Each eligible full-time employee covered by this Agreement on July 1 of each fiscal year, shall be entitled (7) paid floating holidays or a total of fifty-six (56) hours of floating holiday time.

+- 45.7 Following the completion of ten years of City service, full- time regular employees shall receive one (1) additional Floating Holiday per fiscal year for a total of six (6) full-time equivalent floating holidays.
 This additional, sixth Floating Holiday must be used as time off.
 It is not transferable from year to year, nor can cash-in-lieu be exchanged for this holiday.
 Eligibility for the additional Floating Holiday shall be based on an employee's City seniority date. - 45.8 Employees who are hired into a full-time position or transition during the first six months of the fiscal year shall receive five (5) paid floating holidays or total of forty (40) hours of floating holiday time; employees who are hired into a full-time position or transition during the second six months of the fiscal year shall receive two and one-half (2.5) paid floating holidays or 20 hours of floating holiday time.
+Floating holidays shall only be taken during the fiscal year in which they occur.
+Employees may elect to receive cash in lieu of time off for floating holidays. - 45.9 Effective July 1, 2022, Sections 45.8 shall be superseded by Section 45.10. - 45.10 Employees who are hired into a full-time position or transition during the first six months of the fiscal year shall receive seven (7) paid floating holidays or total of fifty-six (56) hours of floating holiday time; employees who are hired into a full-time position or transition during the second six months of the fiscal year shall receive three and one-half (3.5) paid floating holidays or 28 hours of floating holiday time.
 Floating holidays shall only be taken during the fiscal year in which they occur.
 Employees may elect to receive cash in lieu of time off for floating holidays.